top of page

 2. Good discipline is preceded by good planning.

-3. Patience, grace, mercy and love are critical elements when fighting for the heart of a child.
+3. Patience, grace, mercy, and love are critical elements when fighting for the Heart of a child.

-Jeremiah 7:23 says to all of our hearts..."But this is what I [God] commanded them, saying, ‘Obey My voice, and I will be your God, and you will be My people; and you will walk in all the way which I command you, that it may be well with you.’"
+"But this is what I [God] commanded them, saying, 'Obey My voice, and I will be your God, and you will be My people; and you will walk in all the way which I command you, that it may be well with you.'"

 Comments